JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 * Highlights changes you might encounter during migration and how to adapt your code accordingly.
 * Describes how you can roll back to the previous version.

-> The new K2 compiler is enabled by default starting with Kotlin 2.0.0.
+> The new K2 compiler is enabled by default starting with %kotlinEapVersion%.
 For more information on the new features provided
 > in Kotlin 2.0.0, as well as the new K2 compiler, see [What's new in Kotlin %kotlinEapVersion%](whatsnew-eap.md).
 >
 {type="note"}